-Create a Routing Profile for Session Manager and Verizon IPCC service.
-To add a routing profile, navigate to UC-Sec Control Center → Global Profiles → Routing and select Add Profile.
+Create a Routing Profile for Session Manager and Verizon IP Trunk service.
+To add a routing profile, navigate to Global Profiles > Routing and select Add.
 Enter a Profile Name and click Next to continue.

 In the shared test environment the following screen shows Routing Profile "Route to SM6.3" created for Session Manager.
-The Next Hop Server 1 IP address must match the IP address of Session Manager Entity created in Section 6.4.
+The Next Hop Server 1 IP address must match the IP address of Session Manager Entity created for Avaya SBCE in Section 6.4.
 The Outgoing Transport is set to TCP and matched the Protocol set in the Session Manager Entity Link for Avaya SBCE in Section 6.5.

-The following screen shows Routing Profile "Vz_IPCC" created for Verizon.
-For the Next Hop Routing, enter the IP Address and port of the Verizon SIP signaling interface as Next Hop Server 1, as shown below.
-Check Next Hop Priority.
-Choose UDP for Outgoing Transport, then click Finish (not shown).
+The following screen shows Routing Profile "Route To Vz_IPCC" created for Verizon.
+Enter the IP address and port of the Verizon SIP signaling interface as Next Hop Server 1, as shown below.
+It is only necessary to include the port after the IP address when it is not the default SIP port.
+Choose UDP for Outgoing Transport, and click Finish.